-The University of Chicago Department of Music is home to world-class ensembles in residence who present public concerts at the University and provide coaching and individual instruction to students in the department's performing ensembles and programs.
+The University of Chicago Department of Music is home to world-class ensembles-in-residence who present public concerts at the University and provide coaching and individual instruction to students in the department's performing ensembles and programs.
 Learn more about the Don Michael Randel Ensemble-in-Residence.

-The New Budapest Orpheum Society is an ensemble-in-residence in the Division of the Humanities at the University of Chicago.
-NBOS presents 1-2 concerts each year, drawing upon a wide range of repertories, many forgotten, others preserved in European archives, all poignantly bearing witness to the great tradition of Jewish cabaret.
+The New Budapest Orpheum Society presents 1-2 concerts each year, drawing upon a wide range of repertories, many forgotten, others preserved in European archives, all poignantly bearing witness to the great tradition of Jewish cabaret.